© All rights reserved

 - Once they found the map, they couldn’t understand where it was on a map, or which DVD’s were available in that kiosk

-- They confused and frustrated by ads in the app
+- Users are confused and frustrated by ads in the app

-- They wanted a way to check which movies they had out, and check when it was due
+- They wanted a way to check which movies they had out when their movies were due

 - They were frustrated by how unstable the app was (Users were often booted from the app, or had errors logging in to an account)